 |etcd||≥ 3||Set this to an odd number equal to or one greater than the number of AZs you have, in order to maintain quorum.
 Distribute the instances evenly across the AZs, at least one instance per AZ.|

 Each IaaS has different ways of limiting resource consumption for scaling VMs.
-Consult with your IaaS administrator to ensure additional VMs and related resources, like IPs and storage, will be available when scaling.
+Consult with your IaaS administrator to ensure additional VMs and related resources, like IPs and storage, are available to scale.

-For database services deployed outside Cloud Foundry, plan to leverage your infrastructure’s high availability features and to configure backup and restore where possible.
+For database services deployed outside PWS, use the high availability features included with your infrastructure.
+Also, configure backup and restore where possible.

 Note: Data services may have single points of failure depending on their configuration.